jbox-web/redmine_jenkins/README.md

 ### A Redmine plugin which makes building your Jenkins projects easy ;)

+This plugin allows straightforward management of Jenkins projects within Redmine.

 You can follow announcements [here](https://github.com/jbox-web/redmine_jenkins/wiki/Announcements) or take a look at the [roadmap](https://github.com/jbox-web/redmine_jenkins/wiki/Roadmap).

 ## Code status